 Art House: Gregangelo Museum (225 San Leandro Way)

 The Gregangelo Museum isn't your traditional museum.
 It's a fun house with hidden doors, circus paintings and spinning time capsules.
 Colorful broken tiles and jewels cover the walls and ceiling of the house.
 It's as if you're entering a kaleidoscope.
 Each of the 27 rooms has a theme: Arabian nights, a spaceship, a bathroom under the sea, and a pink stuffed animal cave, to name just a few.

 You're required to relinquish your phone during the tour to ensure that you're fully immersing yourself in this unusual world of art.
-Tickets are $55-$65 for lower level tours and $85 for both lower and upper level tours.
+Tickets start at $75 and there are multiple tours to choose from.

 Purr-fect Tea Service: KitTea Cat Cafe (96 Gough St.)

 It's a very simple concept: drink tea and pet cats for an hour.
 KitTea Cat Cafe has a cat wheel, toys, and mazes for cats to play with, but the cats seem happiest when purring on a human's lap.
 In addition to tea, you can sign up for game night with kitties, including the Crazy Cat Lady Game, Mewie (movie) Night, Cat-urday morning cartoons, or reach purr-vana at Yoga with Cats.